DylanStrnad/Programming-Assignment-1/README.md

 ![image](https://github.com/user-attachments/assets/87bbbc6c-1233-4d6c-8468-fe0a88f43910)

 This example shows when the producer and consumer enter and exit their critical sections, and the table after the producer and consumer make modifications to the table.
-It also shows how these processes follow mutual exlcusion, in whih only one will enter their critical section at a time.
+It also shows how these processes follow mutual exlcusion, in which only one will enter their critical section at a time.
 As shown, the producer must exit before the consumer can enter, and vice versa.